Read Genesis 23 at Bible Gateway.

 Gen 23:1-20 {s} Heth gives Abraham a possession in Canaan

 Notice how Abraham interacted with the people around him.
-The people Abraham dwelt among were Canaanites, Hittites, and Philistines.
-They were pagan idolaters and did not walk in the way that Abraham walked.
+The Canaanites and Hittites he dwelt among were pagan idolaters, who did not walk in the way that he walked.
 But he followed the cultural norm for conducting a business transaction in that time and place.

 If there are questions, these are good resources: